mattPiratt/PragmaGO.TECH/README.md

 # Developer notes

 - this code requires PHP 8.2 and Composer version 2.5
-- Fee definitions for given ranges are in "fixtures" dir, CSV files.
+- Fee definitions for given ranges are in "fixtures" dir.
 It can be modified to any number of ranges with any fee values
 - I have provided multiple unit tests, that confirm if the calculations are ok in a few different ways
   - by checking the fee value
   - by checking the sum of loan+fee
   - by checking if loan+fee are multiple of 5
   - by checking the "out of range" scenario
-- this requirement "The fee should be rounded up such that fee + loan amount is an exact multiple of 5" was unclear to me.
-Hope I got it right and the implementation represents it
 - there is no Struct in PHP, but to create a contract between `findNearFeeRanges()` function, that returns some data structure, and `calculateFee()` that requires it, I have created `NearFeeRangesStruct` that simulates something similar to Struct (see this RFC: https://wiki.php.net/rfc/structs)
 - to be a little fancy, I have used PHP8.2 new feature of Constructor Property Promotion ( RFC: https://wiki.php.net/rfc/constructor_promotion ).
 It is in src/Model/NearFeeRangesStruct.php:
-- I've made modifications, so that ranges of 1,000~20,000 are not fixed, but red from the ranges definitions (CSV files)
+- ranges of 1,000~20,000 are not fixed, but automaticaly set from the ranges definitions
-- In general, I have tried to write multiple objects and interfaces to show some of OOP, but I did not want to go too far (by forcing patterns like Factory, Adapter, Singleton, etc., or by using abstract classes).
-My goal was to deliver dome of the DRY, KISS and SOLID principles, but without overdoing it.
+- this code features Clean Code by:
+  - Meaningful and Descriptive Variable Names
+  - Proper Indentation and Formatting (https://prettier.io/ for VSCode )
+  - DRY ( sunrise.php used for starting solution.php and for tests)
+  - Keep Functions and Methods Short
+  - Use Comments Sparingly and Purposefully
+  - Consistent Coding Style
+  - Follow PSR Standards ( PSR-1 & PSR-2 & PSR-4 autoloading )
+  - Unit Testing
+  - Avoid Global Variables
+- this code features SOLID principles
+  - Single Responsibility Principle - separate class for loading data from file, seperate that delivers Fee definitions to calculator
+  - Open/Closed Principle - eg: FeeDefinitionsInterface
+  - Liskov Substitution Principle - CsvFeeDefinitionsRepository and JsonFeeDefinitionsRepository
+  - Interface Segregation Principl: FeeDefinitionsInterface, FeeDefinitionsStorageInterface
+  - Dependency Inversion Principle: Repository pattern for FeeDefinitionsRepositoryInterface, and specific class of CsvFeeDefinitionsRepository and JsonFeeDefinitionsRepository
 - I ran this code on MacOS with PHP installed from brew, and composer installed locally.
 If you run into trouble starting this code, please let me know